nidhikumari30/weather-app-js/README.md

 # Weather App

 This simple weather app allows users to check the current weather of a specific city.
-It's built using HTML, CSS, and JavaScript, and it fetches real-time weather data from the OpenWeatherMap API.
+It's built using HTML, CSS and JavaScript,API,React and some other backend and it fetches real-time weather data from the OpenWeatherMap API.Made as a project in Web Development Course by our team: me and my friend,Ishita

 ## Features